Hire in Lithuania

 - persons under 18 years of age

-Annual leave can be carried forward to the next year of employment with the consent of the employee, and is allowed when the annual leave could not be utilised in the same year due to e.g. taking part in official/public duties, assisting in relief operations, special-purpose leave entitlements.
+Annual leave can be carried forward to the next year of employment with the consent of the employee.
+This is allowed when the annual leave could not be utilized in the same year due to certain circumstances (e.g. taking part in official or public duties, assisting in relief operations, special-purpose leave entitlements, etc.)

 Compassionate & Bereavement Leave